AIMMS Cloud Database and VPN configuration¶

 Where ‘TunnelName’ is URI Context Path and ‘Local’ Port can be any port between 1 to 65536.

 When you close the application tunnel will be also closed.
-Please contact our customer support to get DB Tunnel App.
+You can download DB Tunnel App from here.